 Typically, application clients request services from the application servers to perform tasks within a transaction.
 For some TPM systems, however, the application client itself can offer its own local services.
-As shown in "Examples of Precompiler Applications" on page 19-14, you can encode transaction control statements within either the client or the server.
+As shown in "Examples of Precompiler Applications", you can encode transaction control statements within either the client or the server.